neontapir/neontapir.github.io/_posts/2019/2019-09-17-Pomodoro-Technique.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 8, episode 12
+### Agile Chuck Wagon, season 8, episode 12

-In this episode, Chuck teaches you how a tomato timer can help you be manage your time and be more productive.

-  (length: 14 min)
+In this episode, Chuck teaches you how a tomato timer can help you be manage your time and be more productive. (length: 14 min)